Printing industry in India: Booming sector

 Currently printing sector is all set to become booming in India due to available technology, resource at a very economical cost.
 Also government is encouraging foreign direct investment into this sector.
 Lot of MNC's are expected to invest in this sector due to favourable working conditions.
 There are numerous jobs are expected in this industry due to overall growing percentage of 12% per annum.
-World-wide, the annual revenue of the printing industry is over $600 Billion.
-The United States accounts the major share for over 25% of this business, at $160-Billion a year.
+Worldwide, the annual revenue of the printing industry is over $600 Billion.
+The United States accounts the major share for over 25% of this business, at $160 billion a year.